pkgjs/parseargs/README.md

   * `positionals` {string\[]}, containing positional arguments.

 Provides a higher level API for command-line argument parsing than interacting with `process.argv` directly.
-Takes a specification for the expected options and returns a structured object corresponding to passed arguments.
+Takes a specification for the expected arguments and returns a structured object with the parsed options and positionals.

 ```mjs
 import { parseArgs } from 'util';